U.S., Israel sign joint pledge to deny Iran nuclear weaponry | Law-Order

 SANCTIONS PRESSURE Biden has pushed for a return to talks but said it was up to Iran to respond.

 "We are not going to wait forever," he said.
-Beyond enhancing the allies' sense of deterrence and mutual commitment, Thursday's power projection may also offer Biden a boost when he continues to Saudi Arabia on Friday.
+Beyond enhancing the allies' sense of deterrence and mutual commitment, Thursday's power-projection may also offer Biden a boost when he continues on to Saudi Arabia on Friday.
 Riyadh has its own Iran worries, and Biden hopes to parlay that into a Saudi-Israeli rapprochement under U.S. auspices.

-Biden told reporters he and Lapid had discussed how important it was "for Israel to be integrated into the region".
+Biden said he and Lapid had discussed how important it was "for Israel to be totally integrated into the region".
 Lapid, in turn, deemed Biden's Saudi trip "extremely important to Israel".
 Hamas, an Islamist group that has helped spearhead the Palestinian struggle against Israel, decried the moves.

 A U.S. official, asked if Thursday's declaration was about buying some time with Israel as Washington pursues negotiations with Iran, said: "If Iran wants to sign the deal that has been negotiated in Vienna, we have made very clear we're prepared to do that.
 And, at the same time, if they're not, we will continue to increase our sanctions pressure, we will continue to increase Iran's diplomatic isolation."
-The Jerusalem Declaration further committed the United States and Israel to cooperate on defense projects such as laser interceptors, as well as on civilian technologies.
+The Jerusalem Declaration further committed the United States and Israel to cooperating on defence projects such as laser interceptors, as well as mixed-use technologies, including artificial intelligence and quantum technology.

-The United States was open to future defense grants to Israel, the statement said, reaffirming Washington's interest in reviving talks on an Israeli-Palestinian two-state solution.
+"We work together as one team, not only in missile defence, we have many different ways of defence cooperation with the U.S," said Daniel Gold, head of the Directorate of Defense Research and Development in the Israel Ministry of Defense.
+The United States was open to future defence grants to Israel, the statement said.

+(Writing by Dan Williams; Additional reporting by Jarrett Renshaw, Arshad Mohammed and Nidal al-Mughrabi; Editing by Howard Goller, Nick Macfie, William Maclean)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)